 42 U.S.C.
 11432(g)(3)(I)

-In determining the best interest of a homeless child, a district shall:
+In determining the best interest of a child who is homeless, a district shall:

 Presume that keeping the child in the school of origin is in the child's best interest, except when doing so is contrary to the request of the child's parent or guardian, or (in the case of an unaccompanied youth) the youth;

-Consider student-centered factors related to the child's best interest, including factors related to the impact of mobility on achievement, education, health, and safety of homeless children, giving priority to the request of the child's parent or guardian or the unaccompanied youth;
+Consider student-centered factors related to the child's best interest, including factors related to the impact of mobility on achievement, education, health, and safety of children who are homeless, giving priority to the request of the child's parent or guardian or the unaccompanied youth;

 42 U.S.C.
 11432(g)(3)(B)

-A district may require the parent or guardian of a homeless child to submit contact information.
+A district may require the parent or guardian of a child who is homeless to submit contact information.
 42 U.S.C.
 11432(g)(3)(H)

-The school selected in accordance with these provisions shall immediately enroll a homeless child, even if the child:
+The school selected in accordance with these provisions shall immediately enroll a child who is homeless, even if the child: